-You might be worried about coronavirus (Covid-19) and how it could affect your life.
-This may include spending a lot of time at home and keeping a safe distance from others if you go outdoors (known as ‘social distancing’).
+You may be worried about coronavirus (Covid-19) and how it could affect your life.
+This may include having to spend a lot of time at home.
+Or you may have concerns about being around other people.

-This might feel difficult or stressful.
+This may feel difficult or stressful.
 But there are lots of things you can try to help your wellbeing.

 This information is to help you cope if:

 Build physical activity into your daily routine, if possible.
 There are options for most ages and abilities.
-This includes things you can do in your home, as well as activities to try outdoors.
+This includes things you can try indoors, if you're spending lots of time at home.
+For example:

 Bringing nature into your everyday life can benefit both your mental and physical wellbeing.
 It can improve your mood, reduce feelings of stress or anger, and make you feel more relaxed.